jaeseungyum/bem-sass/README.md

 ![Build Status](https://img.shields.io/circleci/project/jsng/bem-sass.svg)

 BemSass is a Sass library that helps you organize your CSS codes.
-This library allows you to take advantage of BEM architecture, writing your own CSS code without any compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3).
+This library allows you to take advantage of BEM architecture, as you write your own CSS code without any compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3).
 `bem-sass` is heavily inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/) and [ITCSS](http://itcss.io/) as well as the original BEM methodology.
 It is a pure Sass implementation of these concepts.

 ## Quick Start